venetanji/portfolio/content/_index.md

           date_start: 2015-02-01
           date_end: 2016-05-01
           description: |2-
-              As the CEO and Lead Programmer at Hagao Studio, I played a pivotal role in overseeing all aspects of game development and management.
-Our team created Featherman, an innovative game that aimed to raise awareness about migratory birds' environmental issues by partnering with WWF Mai Po Reservoir.
+            *	Created Featherman, an innovative game aimed at raising awareness about migratory birds' environmental issues.
+            * Oversaw all aspects of mobile game development and management as team leader.
+            * Partnered with WWF Mai Po Reservoir.

         - title: Founder CEO and Lead Programmer
           company: 83bits